 Shiba Inus are commonly described as independent dogs.
 My Shiba Inu is very independent when it comes to independent thought and action.
 However, he is also very dependent on his people, more so than many other dog breeds.
-A Shiba Inu needs a lot of people time to keep him well occupied, both [...]
+A Shiba Inu needs a lot of people time to keep him well occupied, both mentally and [...]

 My dogs online resume.
 If you have any appropriate job openings, feel free to contact us.

 There are currently about 493 recognized dog breeds around the world.
 Some people argue we should not be breeding new types of dogs because what we have today is enough.
 Here, we consider dog breeding, dog cross-breeding, and whether we have enough dog breeds.